How to Add Star Ratings to Pictures in Lightroom Classic

 Ben Lucas

 “I shoot with a Canon 5DMkIII, which allows you to set stars on a photo in camera.
 I have it set on my camera so the only options are zero or one stars.
-When I get home, if my job required an immediate upload, I’ll take a quick look in at the photos I added a star to in-camera and edit those images before sending them out.
+When I get home, if my job required an immediate upload, I’ll take a quick look in Bridge at the photos I added a star to in-camera and edit those images before sending them out.

 Once I’m in Lightroom, if a photo is ever worth seeing again, it gets one star.
 I don’t bother clicking the “reject” flags anymore since it takes too much time.
 I then filter to the one star images and do a second pass.
 Client files get upgraded to two stars, and then portfolio level images get a third star.